danbruder/binarydrop/README.md

 The admin API needs to know about the supervisor so it can send updates when the user interacts with the api.
 I do not want to add to the current API interface.

 Also want to make the API authenticated - and a flow to do that. i.e. generate a secret with a new command line, store it in the database, then load it at run time.
 But that can come later.

+Need to clean up the "directory stuff" - right now it is a bit of a mess